leinonen/home-master-controller/README.md

 ## Installation

-Edit `server/config.js` to set up port and MongoDB.
-Default port is 8080.
+Copy .hmc.conf.example to .hmc.conf in your home directory, and edit to fit your needs.

 ```
 sudo npm install